 Evidence-based practice applies to school library staff as it does to other educators.
-Evidence of the impact of library-based initiatives informs decision-making that supports the school’s goals on student achievement and quality teaching and learning.
+You can use evidence of the impact of library-based initiatives to inform decision-making that supports the school’s goals on student achievement and quality teaching and learning.

 Evidence can be drawn from research, collegial best practice and from data.

-Effective use of evidence moves the school library from an advocacy strategy to a learning outcomes approach, ensuring that all goals and initiatives are soundly based on research evidence and learners’ needs.
+Effective use of evidence moves the school library from an advocacy strategy to a learning outcomes approach.
+This ensures goals and initiatives are soundly based on research evidence and learners’ needs.
 The school librarian becomes a key player in supporting learning outcomes for students.

 At the 2007 Leadership Summit hosted by The School Library Journal on “Where’s the evidence?
 Understanding the impact of school libraries” Dr Ross Todd, Director of Rutgers University’s Center for International Scholarship in School Libraries (CISSL) explored what evidence-based practice means for school librarians.